uTensor/utensor-helloworld/README.md

 ### Training and Code Generation
 Run `deep_mlp.ipynb` in Jupyter-notebook.
-Running the notebook should replace the pre-generated files in teh repository.
+Running the notebook should replace the pre-generated files in the repository.

 ### Compile
 ```